hyperspy/hyperspy/doc/user_guide/eds.rst

 If these are not set the code will produce an error stating which parameter has been forgotten.
 The zeta-factor method will produce two sets of results.
 Index [0] is the composition maps for each element in atomic percent and index [1] is the mass-thickness map.

-The cross section method needs the beam_current, real_time and probe area in order to provide accurate quantification.
+The cross section method needs the beam_current, dwell time (real_time) and probe area in order to provide accurate quantification.
 The beam_current and real_time can be set using :py:meth:`~._signals.eds_tem.EDSTEMSpectrum.set_microscope_parameters` as shown above.
 The beam_area (in nm^2) can be defined in two different ways.
 Either, the probe diameter is narrower than the pixel width, which case the probe is being under-sampled and therefore an estimation of the probe area needs to be used.
 This can be added to the metadata by:

 ..code-block: python